St John's Church, Shobdon

 The Church of St John is a Church of England parish church at Shobdon in the English county of Herefordshire.
-Of 14th century origins, the church was completely rebuilt between 1749 and 1752 for John Bateman, 2nd Viscount Bateman, in a Rococo style under the supervision of Bateman's uncle, The Honourable Richard Bateman, a close friend of Horace Walpole, and a member of his Committee of Taste.
+Of medieval origins, the church was completely rebuilt between 1749 and 1752 for John Bateman, 2nd Viscount Bateman, in a Rococo style under the supervision of Bateman's uncle, The Honourable Richard Bateman, a close friend of Horace Walpole, and a member of his Committee of Taste.
 Simon Jenkins, in his book England's Thousand Best Churches, considers the interior "a complete masterpiece (of) English Rococo," while Brooks and Pevsner describe it as "the finest 18th century church in Herefordshire."
 It is a Grade I listed building.

 History

-The original church was probably constructed in the 14th century.
-Arches from the interior of this building were removed in the 18th century to form an eye-catcher in the grounds of Shobdon Court, the Bateman family home.
-The Shobdon Arches, as they are known, have subsequently "weathered disastrously."
+Historic England states that the rebuilt church is "probably C14" whilst also referring to C12 elements removed in the rebuilding.
+Other sources detail the architectural and documentary evidence for the 12th century.
+Brooks and Pevsner, in the Herefordshire volume in the Buildings of England series, revised and reissued in 2012, record the building's origin as an Augustinian priory, established in around 1135.
+The Corpus of Romanesque Sculpture in Britain and Ireland also gives an establishment date of the 1130s.
 Between 1749 and 1752, John Bateman undertook a complete rebuilding in the Gothic Revival style.
 The architect is unknown.
 Bateman's uncle was a friend of Horace Walpole and many members of their circle have been suggested as possible designers, including William Kent, Daniel Garrett, Stephen Wright, John Vardy, Richard Bentley, William Robinson and Henry Flitcroft.
 Jenkins himself favours Richard Bentley.
 The style is clearly influenced by the contemporary Strawberry Hill House and the works of Batty Langley.

+Arches from the interior of the original church were removed at the time of rebuilding to form an eye-catcher in the grounds of Shobdon Court, the Bateman family home.

 The church remains an active parish church, part of the Arrowvale Group of churches.
-The Parochial Church Council is supported by The Shobdon Church Preservation Trust, established to ensure; "The preservation and upkeep of St John the Evangelist Parish Church, Shobdon, a Grade 1 listed building, and the education of the public in the history and architecture of the church."
+The Parochial Church Council is supported by The Shobdon Church Preservation Trust, established to ensure; "The preservation and upkeep of St John the Evangelist Parish Church, Shobdon, a Grade I listed building, and the education of the public in the history and architecture of the church."